astroumd/lmtoy/docs/webrun.md

    can be run in parallel.
    Combination obsnums= need to wait before the single ones are done, but for multiple sources, can be run in parallel as well.
+   For SEQ multiple banks need to be run serially.

    In the command line version these are the "run1" and "run2" files: